krebernisak/resume/resume-long.md

     Android Developer, November 2012 – May 2013

     - Developed Android apps for various enterprise clients like Allianz, The Hearst Corporation, Konzum and startups like Fogg Mobile and Visiobike.
-    - Worked on bluetooth protocol communication with a hardware controller used by an electric bicycle
+    - Worked on Bluetooth protocol communication with a hardware controller used by an electric bicycle
     - Worked on ad hoc wifi webcam streaming in MJPEG video format
     - Technologies: Android SDK/NDK, Maven, Ant, RoboGuice, Otto, kSOAP 2, Bluetooth, SQLite